dragonworx/mac-zzz/PUBLISHING.md

 # Publishing Guide

-This document explains how to publish new versions of the `sleeper` package to npm using GitHub Actions.
+This document explains how to publish new versions of the `mac-zzz` package to npm using GitHub Actions.

 ## One-Time Setup